isabelleduplessis/nz-phage-genomics/README.md

 These are the commands used to characterize viral sequences from marine samples in the Chatham Rise near the coast of New Zealand.
 The goal of this project is to understand how different temperatures, salinity levels, nutrient levels, and water depths impact viral genomes.
 This is part of the initial stages of a research project worked on during my time as a Graduate Research Assistant with the Weitz Group, with mentorship from Marian Dominguez-Mirazo.

+'data' contains the output files from the following methods, used in 'nz_graphs.R' to produce visualizations of results.

 # Methods

 ## Packages Used: